Tim Piper: Video, TV, and webseries

 In 2013 he gained widespread attention for creating a viral video showing his wife, actress Sally Gifford Piper as a model, having her appearance radically transformed by photoshopping.

 In 2014, Piper and Daniel M. Rosenberg worked to create, write, and produce Farmed and Dangerous, a four-part webisode comedy series for Chipotle Mexican Grill, in which his wife also appeared.

 He was executive producer on the sitcom Odd Mom Out for Bravo, which ran for three seasons from 2015 to 2017.

 Feature film

-Under the name Timothy David, his debut feature film is a family drama, Kangaroo Island, which has its world premiere on the closing night of the Adelaide Film Festival on 3 November 2024.
-It is written by his wife Sally Gifford and co-produced by Piper/David and Daniel Rosenberg, among others.
+Under the name Timothy David, his debut feature film is a family drama, Kangaroo Island, which had its world premiere on the closing night of the Adelaide Film Festival on 3 November 2024.
+It was written by his wife Sally Gifford, and co-produced by Piper/David and Daniel Rosenberg, among others.
 It stars Rebecca Breeds, Adelaide Clemens, Erik Thomson, and Joel Jackson.
 Filming took place on Kangaroo Island, South Australia.
+The film won Best Australian Director in the London Director Awards, and earned four nominations in the 2026 Film Critics Circle of Australia awards, including Best Picture.